BobbyNicholls/Strogatz/README.md

 - Map related ativities on the individual graph level:
   - Put anchor points on the map where entities return to and congregate.
   - Explorers and returners??
-  - Have tiles blend in to each other more naturally.
-  - Generate the map according to the anchors.
   - Housing, places of work, etc.
 - Add routing so entities travel along sensible paths
 - Add factions